zenOSmosis/phantom-core/README.md

   - Implement FunctionStack, which manages an arbitrary stack of functions
   - Implement registerShutdownHandler (via FunctionStack), which manages a stack functions to be run when a PhantomCore instance is destructing
   - Implement PhantomCollection iterator (i.e. [...collection] retrieves all collection children).
 NOTE: After a collection is destructed, it can no longer be iterated, and attempts to do so throw a TypeError.
 This functionality may change in the future.
-  - Implement PhantomState & PhantomSerializedState
+  - Implement PhantomState & PhantomSerializableState

 TODO: Build out this documentation